Oph3Z1/oph3z-phone/README.md

 ## Features

 The phone looks and feels like an iPhone.
-It scales to any screen size and has a lock screen with a live clock and weather, a home screen with apps you can move around, a control center, notifications and a dynamic island.
+It scales to any screen size and has a lock screen with a live clock, the date and your notifications, a home screen with apps you can move around, a control center and a dynamic island.
 There is also a walk mode so you can move around while using it, and the whole interface can be shown in different languages.

 You can open the phone with a key (F1 by default), a command, or as an inventory item.